Japan’s Healing Waters

 select the “Onsen” tab.

-Descriptions, advice, and bookings for ryokan and minshiku (traditional Japanese inns and hot spring resorts) ranging from $70: www.japaneseguesthouses.com.
+Descriptions, advice, and bookings for ryokan and minshiku (traditional Japanese inns and hot spring resorts): www.japaneseguesthouses.com.

 Hakone is easily reached from Tokyo via a special express train: Odakyu Railway’s “Romance Car” (about